Astony/FinnalProject/README.md

 + Plots graphs of the dependence of the maximum and minimum temperature for each day from period that described above.

-+ Get the next statistics for each center:
++ Gets the next statistics for each center:

     ->Day of observation with the maximum temperature for the period